bengfarrell/rgf-blog/content/blog/2010-10-14-corn-maze-adventure-2010.md

 ![](http://farm5.static.flickr.com/4106/5071898585_724cc53dd5_z.jpg) Brian’s Photo

 About this time, ten minutes into the maze, Melissa B. and Laura P. accidentally found their way out already!
-They decided to shoot the breeze and eat ice cream rather than continue trudging through the maze---they were smart!
+They decided to shoot the breeze and eat ice cream rather than continue trudging through the maze—they were smart!

 A little ways farther in, Ben and Erika decided they would try polar opposite tracking techniques.
 Ben used an app on his phone to track where we’d gone, which worked okay until his GPS failed.